 Math 23b, "Introduction to Proofs" is a required course for mathematics majors.
-(It is not required for minors, but it is recommended, as it is a prerequisite for most of the more advanced mathematics courses.
+(It is not required for applied math majors or math minors, but it is recommended, as it is a prerequisite for many of the more advanced mathematics courses.
 Note that Math 23b does not count as an elective towards the minor.)
 The course introduces students to proof techniques, and emphasizes the writing of mathematics.
 Math 23b satisfies the University's writing-intensive requirement.
-It is currently offered every semester.
-A few students each year have strong enough mathematical backgrounds that they don't need to take Math 23b.
-We offer the Math 23b exemption exam for them.
-Passing this exam exempts a student from the Mathematics Department's requirement of Math 23b for the major (and allows a student to enroll in any course requiring Math 23b as a prerequisite).
-It does not grant credit for Math 23b and it does not satisfy the University's writing-intensive requirement.
-You should also know that the prerequisite to any course can be waived by permission of the instructor; however, passing a course for which Math 23b is a prerequisite does not exempt you from the Math 23b requirement.
+Math 23b is currently offered every semester.
+A few students each year have strong enough backgrounds in theoretical mathematics that they don't need to take Math 23b.
+We offer the Math 23b exemption exam for those students.
+Passing this exam exempts a student from the Mathematics Department's requirement of Math 23b for the major but it does not satisfy the University's writing-intensive requirement.

 The Math 23b exemption is given each year early in the fall semester.
 It can also be given in the spring semester by request.
 The exam will be given this term on